MefAldemisov/devops/README.md

 - not an integration test

 ##### Practices themselves

 1. Use the IoC (Inversion of control) in case of the non-deterministic code issue
 2. Use the framework for unit testing to make it automatized
 3. One assert per test ([from](https://stackify.com/unit-testing-basics-best-practices/))
 4. Tests should be fast, simple and readable
 5. Test should not duplicate the logic of the source code
 6. Testing should be automated

-7. Use different types of testing (not only unit-testing) To run the tests:
+To run the tests:
 ```bash
 $ pip install -e .